-- (b) The Feasibility Study must determine whether the access sought in the Access Application is Feasible (or would, if certain additional steps stated in the Feasibility Study were taken, be Feasible) and, in particular, must determine and must state: - (i) whether it is Feasible to provide the access sought using existing Facilities and the indicative costs and charges for that access or how such costs and charges may be determined; - (ii) if it is not Feasible to provide the access sought, whether it is Feasible to provide the access sought by: - (A) obtaining a licence or other approval required by law; - (B) undertaking consultation with a third party or the obtaining of consent of a third party; - (C) developing new Facilities; or - (D) taking other steps,

-(collectively, Additional Steps) and the indicative costs and charges for that access or how such costs and charges may be determined;

-- (iii) if it is Feasible to provide the access sought by taking Additional Steps, the nature of those Additional Steps and, to the extent known by the Port Operator, an estimate of the cost and time to undertake them; and - (iv) if it is not Feasible for the Port Operator to provide the access sought (after the consideration of possible Additional Steps), the reasons why it is not Feasible and whether the Port Operator knows of a third party who might be able to provide the access sought and if so, the identity of that third party. - (c) The Port Operator may, acting reasonably, require the Applicant to provide any additional information necessary to complete the Feasibility Study reasonably available to the Applicant. - (d) The Port Operator may engage an expert to assist in the Port Operator determining whether the access sought in the Access Application is, or would be, Feasible provided details of that expert and the estimated costs of that expert were included in the Estimated Costs or are otherwise agreed to by the Applicant before the expert is engaged. - (e) Subject to paragraph (f), the Port Operator must prepare the Feasibility Study and notify the Applicant in writing of the results of the Feasibility Study within 40 Business Days of the Applicant satisfying the requirements of clause 6.6(e)(i).
-At the request of the Applicant, the Port Operator shall provide a copy of the Feasibility Study to the Applicant.
+- (b) The Feasibility Study must determine whether the access sought in the Access Application is Feasible and, in particular, must determine: - (i) whether it is Feasible to provide the access sought using existing Facilities; - (ii) if it is not Feasible to provide the access sought using existing Facilities, whether it is Feasible to develop the new Facilities required; - (iii) if it is Feasible to develop the new Facilities required, the nature of those Facilities and an estimate of the cost and time to develop them; and - (iv) if it is not Feasible for the Port Operator to provide the access sought, whether the Port Operator knows of a third party who might be able to provide the access sought and if so, the identity of that third party. - (c) The Port Operator may require the Applicant to provide any additional information necessary to complete the Feasibility Study. - (d) The Port Operator may engage an expert to assist in the Port Operator determining whether the access sought in the Access Application is Feasible. - (e) The determination of the Feasibility of the access sought in the Access Application by the Port Operator may be conditional on the occurrence of a specified action, omission or event including: - (i) the approval by the Board of the Port Operator of the determination, including the approval of the determination in amended form; or - (ii) the provision of an environmental impact statement or report by any specified person; or - (iii) the obtaining of any licence or approval required under any law; or - (iv) the undertaking of consultation with a third party or the obtaining of consent of a third party. - (f) Subject to paragraph (g), the Port Operator must prepare the Feasibility Study and notify the Applicant in writing of the results of the Feasibility Study within 40 Business Days of the Applicant satisfying the requirements of clause 6.6(e)(i).
+At the request of the Applicant, the Port Operator shall provide a copy of the Feasibility Study to the Applicant. - (g) The time period set out in paragraph (f) is extended by the length of time taken by the Applicant to provide the information sought in a request under paragraph (c). - (h) If the actual costs to the Port Operator of undertaking the Feasibility Study exceed the Estimated Costs, the Applicant shall pay the difference to the Port Operator within 20 Business Days of demand.
+If the actual costs to the Port Operator of undertaking the Feasibility Study are less than the Estimated Costs, the Port Operator shall refund the difference to the Applicant within 20 Business Days of demand. - (i) If the Feasibility Study concludes that the access sought in the Access Application is Feasible, the Applicant must commence negotiations with the Port Operator in accordance with clause 6.8 within five Business Days of the Port Operator giving notice pursuant to paragraph (f). - (j) If the Feasibility Study concludes that the access sought in the Access Application is not Feasible: - (i) the Applicant may amend and resubmit its Access Application according to the results of the Feasibility Study and the resubmitted Access Application will be a new Access Application for the purposes of clause 6.5; and

-- (f) The time period set out in paragraph (e) is extended by the length of time taken by the Applicant to provide the information sought in a request under paragraph (c). - (g) If the actual reasonable costs to the Port Operator of undertaking the Feasibility Study exceed the Estimated Costs, the Applicant shall pay the difference to the Port Operator within 20 Business Days of demand.
-If the actual reasonable costs to the Port Operator of undertaking the Feasibility Study are less than the Estimated Costs, the Port Operator shall refund the difference to the Applicant within 20 Business Days of demand. - (h) If the Feasibility Study concludes that the access sought in the Access Application is Feasible or would, if the Additional Steps were undertaken, be Feasible, the Port Operator and the Applicant must commence negotiations in accordance with clause 6.8 within five Business Days of the Port Operator giving notice pursuant to paragraph (e). - (i) If the Feasibility Study concludes that the access sought in the Access Application is not Feasible (after the consideration of possible Additional Steps): - (i) the Applicant may amend and resubmit its Access Application according to the results of the Feasibility Study and the resubmitted Access Application will be a new Access Application for the purposes of clause 6.5; and - (ii) if the Feasibility Study considers that access sought by the Access Application may be provided by a third party, the Port Operator must at the request of the Applicant use its reasonable endeavours at the Applicant's cost to facilitate that access. - (j) If the Applicant disagrees with the results of the Feasibility Study, this disagreement constitutes a Dispute for the purposes of the Access Policy.
+- (ii) if the Feasibility Study considers that access sought by the Access Application may be provided by a third party, the Port Operator must use its reasonable endeavours at the Applicant's cost to facilitate that access. - (k) If the Applicant disagrees with the results of the Feasibility Study, this disagreement constitutes a Dispute for the purposes of clause 6.9(a).